Overview: Learn more about what an IdeaScale platform of innovation management platform can do for your organization.

 Why Use IdeaScale?

-We’ve found as we talk to our clients that one of their main concerns is communication and tapping into their community in a world that’ll be defined by hybrid working arrangements or even working from home.
+We’ve found as we talk to our clients that one of their main concerns is communication and tapping into their community in a world.
+That’ll be defined by hybrid working arrangements or even working from home.
 The COVID-19 pandemic threw many businesses into a stress test for their innovation committee and employee culture.

 Innovation strategy is going to be one of the key ways that companies maintain their culture as their talent pool spreads out across geographic and intellectual space.
 By submitting ideas, discussing them, and putting them into place, our clients have been able to cross the kinds of cultural barriers that many organizations are just now facing themselves.
 IdeaScale helps bring companies together, whether they’re global organizations or startups looking to tap into everyone’s potential.

-Who Is IdeaScale For?
+Who Is IdeaScale Platform For?

 We’ve built this for anyone who’s looking to add to, or build up, their innovation approach.
 IdeaScale works with organizations across multiple industries, from government and education to non-profits and technology companies, that are looking to build on current processes and bring teams together in an effort to bolster the innovation process.